Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Finite sample performance analysis of IRL decision test

 \end{theorem} The proof of Theorem~\ref{thrm:finite_SHT} is in Appendix~\ref{appdx:proof_finite_bound_SHT}.
-Theorem~\ref{thrm:finite_SHT} characterizes the robustness of the linear feasibility test in Theorem~\ref{thrm:classic_SHT} to finite sample constraints. \blue{Compared to Theorem~\ref{thrm:finite_robustness}, the key difference in the finite sample result of Theorem~\ref{thrm:finite_Search} is accounting for the error due to the empirically computed stopping time of the agent.
-Theorem~\ref{thrm:finite_SHT} uses Hoeffding's inequality for bounding the error due to the empirical stopping time, and merges with the probabilistic bound from Theorem~\ref{thrm:finite_robustness} to generate the bounds on the detection error probability.} It upper bounds the probability of incorrectly detecting the optimality of an SHT agent, in terms of the number of trials recorded by the inverse learner.
+Theorem~\ref{thrm:finite_SHT} characterizes the robustness of the linear feasibility test in Theorem~\ref{thrm:classic_SHT} to finite sample constraints. \blue{Compared to Theorem~\ref{thrm:finite_robustness}, the finite sample result of Theorem~\ref{thrm:finite_Search} requires accounting for the empirical estimate of the agent's expected continue cost.
+Hence, in addition to the DKW inequality, the proof of Theorem~\ref{thrm:finite_SHT} uses Hoeffding's inequality to bound the empirical estimation error for the expected continue cost.}

 {\em Discussion of Assumptions.} \\ \ref{asmp:IRL_finite_SHT_1}: \ref{asmp:IRL_finite_SHT_1} specifies the inverse learner's dataset for the inverse SHT problem computed from a finite number of trials.\\ \ref{asmp:IRL_finite_SHT_2} says the inverse learner knows the upper bound of the agent's stopping times over all environments.
-This assumption is crucial for our main result since the Hoeffding inequality (for bounding the finite sample effect of the expected stopping time) requires this knowledge. \\ \ref{asmp:IRL_finite_SHT_3}: The condition (\ref{eqn:reg_SHT}) in \ref{asmp:IRL_finite_SHT_3} is analogous to assumption \ref{asmp:IRL_finite_3} for the finite sample result for IRL of optimal stopping. \ref{asmp:IRL_finite_SHT_3} admits a close form expression for the error bounds in Theorem~\ref{thrm:finite_SHT}.
+This assumption is crucial for our main result since the Hoeffding's inequality (for bounding the finite sample effect of the expected stopping time) requires this knowledge. \\ \ref{asmp:IRL_finite_SHT_3}: The condition (\ref{eqn:reg_SHT}) in \ref{asmp:IRL_finite_SHT_3} is analogous to assumption \ref{asmp:IRL_finite_3} for the finite sample result for IRL of optimal stopping. \ref{asmp:IRL_finite_SHT_3} admits a close form expression for the error bounds in Theorem~\ref{thrm:finite_SHT}.
 Abstractly, \ref{asmp:IRL_finite_SHT_3} says that the number of samples recorded by the inverse learner is sufficiently large so that the condition (\ref{eqn:reg_SHT}) is satisfied.